microsoft/moaw/workshops/serverless-overview/workshop.md

 - The `Linux` Operating System
 - A plan type set to `Consumption (Serverless)`
-- The language you are most confortable with
+- The language you are most comfortable with

 An Azure Function example solution will be provided below in Python.